Get in touch

 A prime example of the feasibility of using the Celsia platform is the case of one of our clients.
 Quantafuel is a chemical waste company that has set itself the noble goal of solving the global plastic problem.
 The company approached Celsia in mid-2021.

 After reviewing all the benefits of using our platform, Quantafuel decided to do its own sustainability assessment and was excited with the results.
-With Celsia, Quantafuel was able to conduct the initial EU Taxonomy assessment in full accordance with best practices.
+With Celsia, Quantafuel was able to conduct the initial EU taxonomy assessment in full accordance with best practices.

-In addition, Quantafuel avoided the need to keep track of EU Taxonomy updates, as the platform automatically downloads all necessary data.
+In addition, Quantafuel avoided the need to keep track of EU taxonomy updates, as the platform automatically downloads all necessary data.

 This is just one example of the successful use of the platform.
 Check out our case studies for more information.